 - If either email address is incorrect, update it now and save your changes.

-Updating the registrant contact information may trigger a Change of Registrant request, which requires additional verification before the changes can be submitted to the registry.
-Refer to Domain WHOIS Update and Verification for more information.
+Updating the registrant contact information may trigger a Change of Registrant request, which requires additional verification before submitting the changes to the registry.

-The EPP code is case and character sensitive.
+The EPP code is case and character-sensitive.
 If you see an error stating, "The EPP authorization code was invalid," copy and paste the code again, making sure to remove any additional spaces added before or after the code.
-If that doesn't work, it's possible the code has expired.
+If that doesn't work, the code may have expired.
 Contact your current domain registrar to confirm you're using the correct code and request a new one if necessary.